Blog

 cd /usr/src/

-git clone <a href="https://github.com/certbot/certbot">https://github.com/certbot/certbot</a>
+git clone https://github.com/certbot/certbot

 cd certbot/

-pyshon3 setup.py install
+python3 setup.py install

-2) Install the dns cloudflare plugin
+2) Install the DNS CloudFlare plugin

 pip3 install certbot-dns-cloudflare